 - i.
-If a student registered in a course(s) does not give adequate opportunity to evaluate him/her by remaining absent from 60% of the continual evaluation components or the comprehensive examination. - ii.
+If a student registered in a course(s) does not give adequate opportunity to evaluate him/her by remaining absent from 60% of the continual evaluation components or the End-semester examination. - ii.
 If a student registered for SIP does not give adequate opportunity to faculty to evaluate him/her. - iii.
-If a student does not meet the minimum attendance criteria of 75% for the course and is not permitted to appear for end semester examinations. - iv.
+If a student does not meet the minimum attendance criteria of 75% for the course and is not permitted to appear for End-semester examinations. - iv.
 If a student is absent for more than 4 weeks continuously. - v.
-If a student scores less than 30 marks in a course out of 100 marks will be awarded NC. - vi.
-Student who scores "0" marks in End-Semester examination will be awarded "NC".
+Student who scores "NIL" marks in End-Semester examination will be awarded "NC".